korikhin/leetcode/solutions/0006/README.md

     Y   I   R
 ```

 And then read line by line: `"PAHNAPLSIIGYIR"`
-Write the code that will take a string and make this conversion given a number of rows:
+Write the code that will take a string and make this conversion given a number of rows.

-> string convert(string s, int numRows);

 <br>